DS-100/textbook/_sources/data_sources.md

 (ax:data_source)=
 # Data Sources

-All of the data analyzed in this book are available at the book's website, [LearningDS.org](https://learningds.org/) and on the github repository for the book SAM.
+All of the data analyzed in this book are available at the book's website, [LearningDS.org](https://learningds.org/) and on the [GitHub repository](https://github.com/DS-100/textbook/) for the book.
 These datasets are from open repositories and from individuals.
 We acknowledge them all here, and include, as appropriate, the file name for data stored in our repository, a link to the original source, a related publication, and the author(s)/owner(s).

 To begin, we provide the sources for the four case studies in the book.
 Our analysis of the data in these case studies is based on research articles or, in one case, a blog post.
 We generally follow the line of inquiry in these sources, but we have usually simplified the analyses to match the level of the book.